Mariano Pensotti / Grupo Marea

 - 6 h

-- In German and Spanish
+- In German and Spanish, with German surtitles

 It’s as if all the fragments of Büchner’s play “Woyzeck” were being performed simultaneously in a vast hall.
 Spectators move between locations and connect the scenes together into a play of their own.
 Something like this, only with a contemporary story, is what happens in the performance of Mariano Pensotti’s grand parable about the growth of Argentinian society: “Diamante” is a model play about a model society.
 In a walk-through environment of elaborately co-ordinated scenes performed in parallel the audience experience social change in a workers’ settlement on the edge of the jungle.
 This is a special place: around 100 years ago, according to this fiction by writer, film director and theatremaker Mariano Pensotti, it was constructed in northern Argentina by the German industrialist Emil Hügel for his coal and steel company “Goodwind”.